2020PB/police-brutality/all-locations.md

 ### Law enforcement shoot and throw tear gas at protesters | May 30th

-Law enforcement stand off with protesters, seemingly without provocation they start gassing and shooting at the protesters.
+Law enforcement stand off with protesters.
+Seemingly without provocation they start gassing and shooting at the protesters.

-tags: tear-gas
+tags: tear-gas, projectile, shoot

 id: ca-lamesa-2